M-Chimiste/TheseusInsight/README.md

-# PaperPal
+# Theseus Insight

-PaperPal is a multi-purpose project that processes PDF research papers, ranks them against your research interests, generates personalized newsletters, and can also produce podcast episodes (including optional visualized audio).
+Theseus Insight is a multi-purpose project that processes PDF research papers, ranks them against your research interests, generates personalized newsletters, and can also produce podcast episodes (including optional visualized audio).
 It uses a combination of FastAPI endpoints, language models (LLMs), text-to-speech engines, and various utility scripts.

 ## Table of Contents
 - [Overview](#overview)